'Diablo 4' developers talk season 1's "self-contained story" and Malignant Tunnels

 Elsewhere, Piña and Piepiora denied knowing anything about Diablo 4‘s rumoured cow level, which has become a long-running joke within the Diablo series.

-The pair also explained the reasoning behind fans having to make new characters to play Season 1 content.
+The pair also explained the reasoning behind fans having to make new characters to play season 1 content.